nDimensional/zig-flatbuffers/README.md

 ## Overview

-This project implements a code generator for efficient FlatBuffers decoders for Zig, in Zig.
+This project implements a code generator that takes a Flatbuffers schema and emits a Zig source file with native Zig types modeling the tables in the schema, as well as a runtime library exporting generic methods for encoding and decoding Flatbuffers data given one of the generated types.

 ```
               ┌──────────────────┐